 Rule 29.
-Stipulations Regarding Discovery Practice.
+Stipulations Regarding Discovery Procedure.
+Practice.

-Unless otherwise directed by the court, the parties may by written stipulation (1) provide that depositions may be taken before any person, at any time or place, upon any notice, and in any manner and that when so taken may be used like other modify other depositions, and (2) procedures governing or limitations placed upon discovery, except that stipulations extending the time provided in Rules 33, 34, and 36 for responses to discovery may, if they would interfere with any time set for filing of motions, for hearing of a motion, or for trial, be made only with the approval of the court.
+Unless otherwise directed by the court orders otherwise, the parties may by written stipulation; (1) provide the that depositions may be taken before any person, at any time or place, upon any notice, and in any manner and that when so taken may be used like other depositions; and (2) modify the procedures provided by these rules for other methods of discovery other procedures governing or limitations placed upon discovery, except that stipulations extending the time provided in Rules 33, 34, and 36 for responses to discovery may, if they would interfere with any time set for filing of motions, for hearing of a motion, or for trial, be made only with the approval of the court.